 If you are initially disappointed with what you can really afford, you have three options.
 The first is that you save up a larger down payment and wait to purchase until it lowers the amount you need to borrow to an acceptable amount.
 This may mean putting off buying a home for a few years, but it will help you be financially ready to purchase the home and prevent you from buying something you cannot really afford.
 The second option is that you buy a starter home or condo and live for five years in this type of home.
 It takes about five years to break even on purchasing a home, and, with the current volatility in the housing market, you may see your home value go up, hold steady or even go down.
 It is important to carefully consider whether or not you would be happy in the home for at least that long.
 The third option is to buy an older home that you can renovate.
 Often you can get a fixer-upper for less money, but you need to be prepared to deal with the hassles and additional expenses for renovations.

 Cautions and Other Considerations

 In addition to the down payment, you will need to have money set aside for the closing costs.
-Your realtor should be able to tell you the estimated amount for the closing costs, but it is at least $5,000.
-Additionally you should be careful when checking on the type of mortgage you choose.
+Your realtor should be able to tell you the estimated amount of the closing costs, but it is at least $5,000.
+Additionally, you should be careful when checking on the type of mortgage you choose.
 You should choose a fixed rate mortgage, and not an adjustable rate mortgage.
-You can get preapproved for a mortgage before you begin shopping for a home.
+You can get pre-approved for a mortgage before you begin shopping for a home.
 If you are still reluctant, you can always evaluate whether you want to rent or buy in another year.
 You can review these reasons to buy now or to wait to purchase a home before you make the decision.
 This can give additional time to save up for your home.
-You should also plan for moving costs.
-It also helps to have an emergency fund in place in case you have a difficult time making an payment due to a job loss or other financial emergency.
+You should also plan on moving costs.
+It also helps to have an emergency fund in place in case you have a difficult time making a payment due to a job loss or other financial emergency.